Is your child ready for a cell phone? Take this quiz to find out.

 • Assistance with fraud alerts.
 While fraud is often complex and elaborate, good fraud alerts are self-explanatory.
 Assisting users with fraud alerts may simply mean performing standard customer support tasks like every other identity theft protection company does.

-• Interpreting how personal information is accessed and used.
+• Interpreting how personal data is accessed and used.
 This could be useful, depending on the amount of additional context Kroll can provide into user activities.
 It’s not clear, though, how much data Kroll’s fraud consultation team has access to, and how much additional information they can provide at this level.

 What Are the Risks of Signing Up for Kroll Monitoring?